its-d/terraform-aws-eks-microservice-framework/README.md

 - Running `_confirm_ip` prevents accidental wide-open public access and ensures the Terraform plan uses the intended CIDR (your office/home IP) for API access.

 What `make _confirm_ip` does (recommended implementation behavior)
-- Detects your current public IPv4 address using a safe external service (e.g., `https://ifconfig.co` or `https://checkip.amazonaws.com`).
+- Detects your current public IPv4 address using a safe external service (e.g., `https://checkip.amazonaws.com`).
 - Prints the detected IP and asks you to confirm ("Is this the correct IP to allow?
 (Y/n)").
 - On yes:
   - It updates `env/$(ENV)/terraform.tfvars` (or creates it from example) to set `public_access_cidrs = ["<your_ip>/32"]` (or updates equivalent field).